RedPointGlobal/redpoint-rpi/docs/observability.md

 2. Filters rows below the configured severity floor.
 3. Groups errors by their root pattern.
 Volatile content (timestamps, IDs, IPs, paths) is stripped before grouping so variants of the same underlying error land together.
 4. Aggregates totals by service, tenant, plugin, and host.
-5. For each cluster, asks the configured model to produce a short explanation and a suggested fix; also asks for a 2-4 sentence summary of the cycle as a whole.
+5. Ranks each cluster by **operational significance** (deterministic: novelty, exception family, tenant breadth, growth, recurrence) and extracts a structured, redacted **evidence** record from the sample exception.
+This ranking and evidence are computed in code, never by the model.
+6. Asks the configured intelligence provider for a short narrative summary and an investigative interpretation of the ranked, evidence-backed facts.
+The model narrates; it never decides severity, category, ranking, or routing.
-6. Persists the full report to a local SQLite store.
+7. Persists the full report to a local SQLite store.
-7. Marks each error type as `new`, `recurring`, or `resolved`.
+8. Marks each error type as `new`, `recurring`, or `resolved`.
 An error is `new` the first time it ever appears in any report; after that it is `recurring`.
 An error is `resolved` if it was in the previous report but is not in the current one.
-8. Sends an HTML email digest and a Teams Adaptive Card if either channel is enabled and the trigger gates pass.
+9. Runs the deterministic notification engine.
+Lifecycle transitions (NEW / ESCALATED / RESOLVED) over the significance-ranked incidents decide what is sent; see Notifications below.

-Outside the cycle the component also serves:
+Outside the cycle the component serves an operator web UI (Operational Core, Workflows, Tenants, Platform, Activity, Investigations) plus:

-- **System Health** -- live pod and node state from the Kubernetes API (and metrics-server when present), so operators can correlate workload health with error activity.
+- **Live platform state** -- pod and node state from the Kubernetes API (and metrics-server when present), so operators can correlate workload health with error activity.
 - **Diagnostics** -- per-Interaction lookup with SQL trace timeline, audit timeline, application logs, and a downloadable bundle (parity with the on-prem "Download Diagnostics" zip).
-- **Authentication and capability-based authorization** -- opt-in trust-domain participation that gates sensitive surfaces by capability (see "Authentication" below).
+- **Authentication and capability-based authorization** -- opt-in trust-domain participation that gates sensitive surfaces by capability (see Authentication below).

 The dashboard at `https://<your-ingress>/` is the primary entry point.